 DAY 4: BOAT TRIP TO THE NILE DELTA AND AFTERNOON GAME DRIVE

 Early wake up with coffee or tea served in your rooms.
 Walk to the lobby and join your naturalist driver guide for another transfer to the pier for your water safari to the Nile delta.
-This half day water safari activity in search of the elusive shoebill stock starts at exactly 7am with hot breakfast served on the boat.
-This half day activity ends at 1200hrs.
+This half-day water safari activity in search of the elusive shoebill stock starts at exactly 7 am with a hot breakfast served on the boat.
+This half-day activity ends at 1200hrs.
 Disembark off the boat and walk to your waiting safari jeep before you transfer back to the lodge for lunch.
-The afternoon is at leisure with an option of relaxing by the poolside reading one of your favourite or join your naturalist driver guides for another sunset game drive on the shores of Lake Albert and the Nile delta giving you high chances of spotting a Leopard and other cats you could have missed the previous day.
+The afternoon is at leisure with an option of relaxing by the poolside reading one of your favorites or joining your naturalist driver guides for another sunset game drive on the shores of Lake Albert and the Nile delta giving you high chances of spotting a Leopard and other cats you could have missed the previous day.
 Meals and overnight at the Lodge

 DAY 5: DEPART MURCHISON FALLS FOR KIBALE NATIONAL PARK (Takes 8-10hrs by road)

 Early breakfast, check out, and start for Kibale National Park.
 This section of your journey covers approximately 8 to10hrs and you will be driving through the countryside along the Albertine escarpment of the Western Rift Valley and Bunyoro Kingdom.
 As you see in the photos, Bunyoro Kingdom is blessed with people that have maintained their cultural heritage.
 Meals and overnight at Primates Lodge or Papaya Lake Lodge